-Dolforwyn Castle was built by the Welsh ruler Llywelyn ap Gruffudd in 1273 to protect of the Cedewain region (Welsh cantref) and as a counterweight to the nearby English border castle at Montgomery.
+The building of the Dolforwyn Castle was started in 1273 by the Welsh ruler Llywelyn ap Gruffudd, to protect of the Cedewain region (Welsh cantref) and as a counterweight to the nearby English border castle at Montgomery.
 Gruffudd was formally recognized as the Prince of Wales by King Henry III under the Montgomery Treaty in 1267 and probably hoped that the construction of Dolforwyn would protect him against possible English aggression.
 Construction works were carried out fairly quickly, because by 1277 the basic construction of the castle was completed, and already in 1274 a meeting of Llywelyn ap Gruffudd with the lesser Welsh ruler Gruffudd ap Gwenwynwyn, accused of plotting Llywelyn’s life, took place.
 Gruffudd ap Gwenwynwyn was to hand over his son Owain as hostage in Dolforwyn to prove his loyalty.

 Henry III died in 1272, and his successor, Edward I, was initially content to maintain peaceful relations.
 Soon, however, they worsened and in 1276 the Welsh-English war broke out.
 Three armies have moved to Llywelyn’s lands, gathered in Chester, Carmarthen and Montgomery.
 Dolforwyn Castle was besieged by English forces under the command of Roger Mortimer, Earl of March at the end of March 1277.
 During the fighting, the English used siege engines brought by Sheriff of Hereford, probably trebuches, because during excavations more than 50 stone missiles and damaged corners of the castle keep were found.
 However despite the fireing, the lack of water supply decided about the capitulation.
 The garrison of the castle, not seeing hope for relief, gave up at the beginning of April 1277.